thanos-io/thanos/docs/proposals/deletions_object_storage.md

 ## Action Plan

-*   Add the deletion API that only creates tombstones
+*   Add a CLI tool which creates tombstones
 *   Store Gateway should be able to mask based on the tombstones from object storage
 *   Compactor solves the tombstones as per the proposed approach